WATCH VIDEO: How I feed my Horses Turmeric

 Turmeric is probably best known for its use as an anti-inflammatory.
 It works by significantly reducing the inflammatory pathways in the body, but unlike bute and most other non-steroidal anti-inflammatories often given to horses, Turmeric works as a COX-2 inhibitor (as opposed to COX-1) and does not damage the lining of the stomach.

-Chronic inflammation is a recognized component of many different diseases including arthritis, insulin resistance, and cancer.
+Chronic inflammation is a recognised component of many different diseases including arthritis.
 There are no formal studies to date but some horse owners have reported that Turmeric supplementation successfully reversed melanoma growth in their grey horses.

 Another common use for Turmeric (especially in Chinese and Ayurvedic medicine) is for detoxifying the liver.
 Even if a horse hasn’t been diagnosed with any type of liver disorder, but you suspected from TCM acupressure assessments, that there is an imbalance within the liver meridian, Turmeric couldn’t hurt and it might just help with this imbalance.

 Oxidation is the natural process that occurs when oxygen is combined with various other elements in the body during metabolism.
 An antioxidant is a molecule that inhibits the oxidation of other molecules in the body and protects against oxidative damage.
 Even though it can be a bit confusing, just remember this– antioxidants are a good thing!